mapperfr/mapperfr-source/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-# role: Geographer, developer for the open science in Archaeology
+role: Geographer, mapmaker and developer

 # Organizations/Affiliations to show in About widget
 organizations: